How often should you wash your face?

 How to Wash in the Evening

 Let’s start off with saying that you should be cleansing your skin every evening before you go to bed.
 During the day dirt and pollution accumulate on our skin’s surface and you need to cleanse off those particles so that they don’t negatively impact your skin.
 For dry, sensitive and normal skin the best facial cleanser is a gentle one to wash off any build-up.
 The facial cleansing product should be fragrance and alcohol-free so as to not irritate your skin.
-For oily and combination skin, use a product that regulates oil production.
+For oily and your-go-to-cleansing-routine-for-combination-skin skin, use a product that regulates oil production.
 Again we recommend using something alcohol-free because alcohol can dry out your skin and can cause your skin to produce even more oil, which is the opposite of what you want it to do.
 After cleansing you can apply a face serum formulated for your skin type.
 This is especially helpful if you live in a city and are exposed to free radicals which can damage skin.
 Use a face serum formulated with antioxidants such as Vitamin A, C and E, green tea, resveratrol or seaweed so they can help skin neutralize those particles and improve cell turnover during the night.
 Lock everything in when you apply a face moisturizer at the end — for oily and combination skin look for an oil-free product and dry, sensitive and normal skin can benefit from a hydrating skin care product.

 How to Wash Your Face in the Morning